jahbini/stjohnsjim/stjohnsjim/tarot/index.md

 ---
+debug: ""
 className: category
-created: 'now'
+created: now
-lastEdited: 'now'
+lastEdited: now
 title: 'Backstories of the stories'
-published: 'now'
+published: now
-tagList: ''
+tagList: ""
 category: tarot
-slug: 'index'
+slug: index
-path: backstory/index.md
-sitePath: stjohnsjim
 headlines:
- - "Magic?
-No, but worthy."
+  - 'Magic?
+No, but worthy.'
- - "Hidden secrets of the Great"
+  - 'Hidden secrets of the Great'
- - "Seeds of Wisdom"
+  - 'Seeds of Wisdom'
- - "How to Have a Great Life -- In Cartoons"
+  - 'How to Have a Great Life -- In Cartoons'
 domain: stjohnsjim.com
 hVersion: 0.1
+sourcePath: stjohnsjim/tarot/index.md
+siteHandle: stjohnsjim
 ---
 &nbsp;